| |

 Dr. Gerson's eldest daughter, asking for help.
 She pointed him to

-her father's book, A Cancer Therapy—Results of Fifty Cases," (11) but after a
+her father's book, A Cancer Therapy—Results of Fifty Cases," (11) but

 short while he called her back and stated that he couldn't understand